 In order to successfully meet these challenges, the flight training community must truly "up their game."
 They must take the best practices of the past and marry them to the technologies of the future.
 Explaining how to make this happen is the purpose of this book.

 The first four chapters of this book describe how the Computer Revolution has impacted aviation.
 These chapters will be useful to all pilots of glass cockpit airplanes, not just instructors and trainers, in helping them learn how to fly their airplanes safely and efficiently.
 And prospective glass cockpit students will find the chapter on Glass Cockpit Flight Training useful in evaluating their flight training options and planning their flying careers.

-To be clear, High Tech Flying is not a tutorial on specific pieces of aviation equipment.
-For one thing, in the Information Age, details about the features, capabilities and operation of particular pieces of equipment change too rapidly for any book to stay current.
+To be clear, Glass Cockpit Flight Training is not a tutorial on specific pieces of aviation equipment.
+For one thing, in today's world of rapidly evolving technology, details about the features, capabilities, and operation of particular pieces of equipment change too rapidly for any book to keep current.
 Pilots should always look for the details of how to operate their particular make and model of aircraft or avionics box in the latest updated documentation provided by the manufacturer of that equipment.
 This has always been true and is even more so today, since the operational details of glass cockpit airplanes differ greatly among models and change so rapidly.
-One great example of this phenomenon is the fact that the concept of "software upgrade" has now found its way into the general aviation cockpit.
-And, just as the "software upgrade" can be a problem for your desktop computer, it can also be a problem for your glass cockpit avionics.

 Phone: (602) 228-9145